KC2016/eda_berlin/README.md

 * Analysis of stores per neighborhood:

   The criticism is that the businesses will not find enough businesses around themselves.
 So the essence of your understanding is correct, just the framing is different.
+  > *The idea is to count the number of establishments by category in each city area.
+We will deduct the possible number of partnerships from that later, because at this point we don’t know what a “successful partnership” could mean.*

 ### Dependencies